coatless-tutorials/webr-org-gh-action/README.md

 ![](figures/github-actions-webr-repo-github-pages-artifact.png)

+**Note:** The size of the repository with only two R-based packages requires 1.52 MB of compressed space.

 If you have permissions to the repository, you should be able to download the `github-pages` artifact by clicking on the name above.
 This will trigger the download of `artifact.zip` that when extracted will have the form of: